From Dr. Z - Carpal tunnel syndrome specialist

 In addition, steroid injection therapy is not cheap.

-Thus, the high cost combined with the fact steroid injections don’t work for everybody is a concern.
-For these reasons many healthcare professionals are seriously heeding the cautions of carpal tunnel steroid shots announced by the University of Michigan.
+Therefore, the high cost combined with the fact steroid injections don’t work for everybody is a concern.
+For these reasons many healthcare professionals are seriously heeding the precautions of carpal tunnel steroid shots announced by the University of Michigan.

 In addition to tendon weakening and bone loss, carpal tunnel steroid shots have other side effects to consider.
 The more severe side effects that can result are:

 Carpal tunnel syndrome is a serious condition.
 It may not seem like that in the beginning.
-In fact, it usually starts out as just an annoyance.
+In fact, it usually starts out as just annoying pain or numbness.